zzzprojects/iOS-Tutorial/docs/pages/getting-started/create-ios-project.md

 ### Single View App

-In this tutorials, we will use mostly a template from iOS Application section, So let's start by selecting the simplest and most straightforward option for iOS is the Single View App.
+In this tutorial, we will use mostly a template from iOS Application section, So let's start by selecting the simplest and most straightforward option for iOS is the Single View App.

  - This is the classic starting point for an iOS app, where Xcode will give us the minimum, but necessary, plumbing to begin with a simple iOS app with a single screen.
  - The Single View App is not limited in any way, choosing this option does not restrict you, it's not just some option for learning or experimenting.